bohessburg/SpiderLeagueClassifier/README.md

 A fine-grained image classifier that identifies 15 species of spiders using a ConvNeXt-Tiny backbone with a custom multi-layer classification head.

-This project is primarily for my personal learning purposes.
+This project is primarily for my personal learning purposes, and for a fun use case for a competition my friends and I had to take pictures of the most dangerous spiders.
 There are detailed comments as well for other users to follow along and learn pytorch with this simple model implementation.

+ I like to be transparent about AI use in my personal projects.
 The code for rendering validation results and example image predictions using matplotlib was generated primarily with Claude Code.
+The rest was myself.

 ## Species